biodun3/CRM-SALES-OPPORTUNITIES-TABLEAU-/README.md

 <h2>Description</h2>
 Using the same data file i used in excel, this project visually analyse some important informations using Tableau.
-I created a dashboard that analysed different informations at a go.
+I created a dashboard that visually analyse different informations at a go.
 <br />